-- 3. Property that is an amortizable section 197 intangible; or - 4.
-Expenses that would not be allowable as a deduction. - Intangible property, other than section 197 intangibles, including: - 1.
+- Intangible property, other than section 197 intangibles, including: - 1.
 Computer software.
 Use the straight line method over 36 months.
 A longer period may apply to software leased under a lease agreement entered into after March 12, 2004, to a tax-exempt organization, governmental unit, or foreign person or entity (other than a partnership).
 See section 167(f)(1)(C).

-If you elect the section 179 expense deduction or take the CAUTION special depreciation allowance for qualified computer software, you must reduce the amount on which you figure your regular depreciation deduction by the amount deducted.
+If you elect the section 179 expense deduction or take the special depreciation allowance for qualified computer software, you must reduce the amount on which you figure your regular depreciation deduction by the amount deducted.

-- 2. Any right to receive tangible property or services under a contract or granted by a governmental unit (not acquired as part of a business). - 3.
+- Any right to receive tangible property or services under a contract or granted by a governmental unit (not acquired as part of a business). - 3.
 Any interest in a patent or copyright not acquired as part of a business. - 4.
 Residential mortgage servicing rights.
-Use the straight line method over 108 months. - 5.
-Other intangible assets with a limited useful life that cannot be estimated with reasonable accuracy.
+Use the straight line method over 108 months. - Other intangible assets with a limited useful life that cannot be estimated with reasonable accuracy.
 Generally, use the straight line method over 15 years.
 See Regulations section 1.167(a)-3(b) for details and exceptions.

-Prior years' depreciation, plus current year's depreciation, can CAUTION never exceed the depreciable basis of the property.
+Prior years' depreciation, plus current year's depreciation.
+CAUTION can never exceed the depreciable basis of the property.